Home > Design > Muzzle Devices

 Compensator

-Compensators are muzzle devices engineered to control muzzle rise by redirecting gas upward or slightly rearward.
+Compensators are muzzle devices engineered to control muzzle rise by redirecting gas upward.
 This keeps the muzzle flatter during rapid fire, improving shot-to-shot recovery and staying on target.

 What It Looks Like